noisebridge/PythonClass/course/sqlite3.md

 A 'database' can be any collection of data in a structured format.
 When people talk about databases in programming, they usually mean a system which lets you as the developer define a 'schema' for a dataset - a way to describe how to store data as a set of tables, each of which contains rows and columns.

+Data itself can be any type of information we can extract structure from.
+It could be a list of registered users for a website, so that we can provide them with user accounts.
+Or it could be a set of products, prices, and categories (perhaps with one table for each?).

+Good schema design generally reduces 'duplication' of information between tables - reducing duplication is called 'normalization'.

 Once a schema is created, we can start to populate the tables with data.
 You can think of each table as being like a sheet in a spreadsheet - for example, here's what a snippet of a noisebridge 'events' table might look like: